I have been on the keto lifestyle a while now, and I never did understand what all the fuss was about the omega 3 vs omega 6 fatty acids.

 What is an essential fatty acid?

-Our bodies cannot exist without these fatty acids and can not be made or synthesized by the body and therefore are called essential.
+Our bodies cannot exist without these fatty acids and these can not be made or synthesized by the body and therefore are called essential.

 These categories of fats is not only used for energy, it used to replace body parts.
 Your nervous system and brain are mostly made out of fat.
 So in order for your body to stay healthy you need to eat fat.